RA-PHNTM/PowerShell-WebCrawler/README.md

 # PowerShell-WebCrawler
-Experimenting withj pulling web elements using PowerShell, Not exactly BeautifulSoup but its something
+Experimenting with pulling web elements using PowerShell, Not exactly BeautifulSoup but its something